RESOLVN/cep/ceps/2003/README.md

 ### What is a “Question Point”

 A question point is the reward value assigned based on the complexity of the task.
 The requirements below are loosely based on blooms taxonomy?
+The actual point value is determined by the content author and is intended to allow the use of as many hints that author requires.

 ### Requirements

 *  100 points - recall / knowledge check
-    *  An easy question tests the analyst's ability to recall a knowledge item.
+    *  This level question tests the analyst's ability to recall a knowledge item.
 *  200 points - understand / describe
-    *  The  Medium level question requires application of knowledge in the use of a tool or data set to derive an answer.
+    *  This level question requires application of knowledge in the use of a tool or data set to derive an answer.
 *  300 points - apply / discover
-    *  The  Hard level question requires application of multiple concepts across one or more data sets and apply academic knowledge or analytical skills to determine the answer.
+    *  This level question requires application of multiple concepts across one or more data sets and apply academic knowledge or analytical skills to determine the answer.
 *  500 points - analyze / evaluate
-    *  The  Advanced level question requires application of multiple concepts across multiple  data sets and use critical thinking to determine the answer.
+    *  This level question requires application of multiple concepts across multiple data sets and use critical thinking to determine the answer.
 *  1000 points - multi-step / create
-    *  The actual point value is determined by the content author and is intended to allow the use of as many hints that author requires.
+    *  This level question requires cumulative mastery of the material and multiple steps.

 ## References and Footnotes